proxytranslation/user-docs/dashboard/menu/dashboard/advancedsettings.md

 ## Default segment state

-By default, the Proxy Application will add new segments during a crawl as “Approved”, making them available for translation immediately.
+By default, the proxy will add new segments during a crawl as “Approved”, making them available for translation immediately.
 However, if the user/client so desires, this behavior can be changed to adding new segments in one of the two other states,